adap/flower/examples/whisper-federated-finetuning/README.md

 pip install -r requirements.txt
 ```

 Then run centralized training as follows.
-Please note that the first time you run the code, the `SpeechCommnads` dataset will be downloaded and pre-processed using :hugging:API (which takes a little while -- approx 30min).
+Please note that the first time you run the code, the `SpeechCommnads` dataset will be downloaded and pre-processed using 🤗 API (which takes a little while -- approx 30min).
 Subsequent runs shouldn't require this preprocessing.

 ```bash
 python centralised.py --compile # don't use `--compile` flag if you are using pytorch < 2.0